-The Company is evaluating the impact of its initial adoption of the abovementioned standards or interpretations on its financial position and financial performance.
+The Company is evaluating the impact of its initial adoption of the abovementioned standards or interpretations on its parent-company-only financial position and financial performance.
 The results thereof will be disclosed when the Company completes its evaluation.

-The Company does not expect the following other new and amended standards, which have not yet to be endorsed by the FSC, to have a significant impact on its parent-company-only financial statements:
+The Company does not expect the following other new and amended standards, which have yet to be endorsed by the FSC, to have a significant impact on its financial statements:

-- Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets Between an Investor and Its Associate or Joint Venture" - IFRS 17 "Insurance Contracts" and amendments to IFRS 17 "Insurance Contracts" - Amendments to IAS 1 "Disclosure of Accounting Policies" - Amendments to IAS 8 "Definition of Accounting Estimates"
+- Amendments to IAS 1 "Non-current Liabilities with Covenants" - Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets Between an Investor and Its Associate or Joint Venture" - IFRS 17 "Insurance Contracts" and its amendments - Amendments to IFRS 17 "Initial Application of IFRS 17 and IFRS 9 Comparative Information" - Amendments to IFRS16 "Requirements for Sale and Leaseback Transactions"